Nekodigi/ChatBlog-Backend/readme.md

-# ChatPost-Backend
+# ChatBlog-Backend
-Chat post is the blog that can be posted from LINE Bot.
+Chat blog is the blog that can be posted from LINE Bot.
-This is backend for ChatPost that provides linebot support and a frontend API.
+This is backend for ChatBlog that provides linebot support and a frontend API.

 - [Demo](#demo)
 - [Features](#features)